This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-- Lightly grease and flour an 8-inch springform pan, set aside.
+- Preheat oven to 325°F. Lightly grease and flour an 8-inch springform pan, set aside.

 - In the bowl of a stand mixer combine the butter and granulated sugar.
-Beat on medium for 3-4 minutes, scraping down the sides as needed, until light and fluffy.
+Beat on medium until light and fluffy, scraping down the sides as needed.

 - Using a rubber spatula, add the grated almond paste until combined.
 Gently fold the cranberries and any extra flour into the batter taking care not to rupture the cranberries.

 - Pour the batter into the prepared pan and spread evenly.
-Sprinkle with the coarse sugar and bake in a 325 degree preheated oven for 55-60 minutes or until the top is lightly browned and a toothpick inserted in the center comes out almost clean.
+Sprinkle with the coarse sugar and bake in a 325°F preheated oven for 55-60 minutes or until the top is lightly browned and a toothpick inserted in the center comes out almost clean.

 Recipe Notes